 Unlike other game fish, the growth of catfish is very slow.
 Actually, catfish are among the slowest growing freshwater fish in our part of the country.

 Texas Parks and Wildlife Department age and growth studies indicate that a 40-pound blue catfish could be 25 years old!
 A 30 inch blue catfish in Oklahoma and Missouri averages 10 to 12 pounds and is most likely around 14 years old!
-And, in Nebraska, Daryl Bauer of the Game and Parks Commission’s Fisheries Division adds that a 10 pound channel catfish is most likely dozens of years old!
+And, in Nebraska, Daryl Bauer of the Game and Parks Commission’s Fisheries Division adds that a 10 pound channel catfish is most likely to be dozens of years old!

-So, it takes a while for catfish to reach trophy and spawning sizes with some not even surviving adulthood under ideal or normal conditions.
+Thus, it takes a while for catfish to reach trophy and spawning sizes with some not even surviving adulthood under ideal or normal conditions.
 Also, with catfish, larger specimens pass on physical traits and survival instincts to thousands of young.
 Essentially, proper catch and release fishing improves wild catfish populations by allowing more fish to remain and successfully reproduce in an aquatic ecosystem in greater numbers.
 Keep in mind that mature catfish can lay anywhere from 4,000 to 100,000 eggs in cavities, and breeding males can fertilize as many as nine spawns a season if the eggs are removed from the spawn site each time.

 Furthermore, In-Fisherman Magazine’s Doug Stange, says statistical evidence suggests that once catfish attain a larger size they may continue grow exponentially by weight.
 One key, he says, to catching bigger catfish in any water body, is to limit the harvest of large fish, in favor of releasing them to be caught again and again.
 The practice of catch and release fishing provides an opportunity for increasing numbers of anglers to enjoy fishing and to successfully catch a memorable catfish.

 - Grab that rubber net.
 Unlike most fish species, catfish aren’t armed with skin-protecting scales.
 Instead, they have skin and secrete a viscous slimy substance that acts as an antiseptic.
 So for landing big catfish you need a knotless, rubber or rubber-coated net that won’t abrade their skin or remove their vital slime layer.
 A rubber-coated net with micro-mesh and a flat bottom panel is a optimum because it gently supports the fish without contorting its body in abnormal angles.
-Without a net, a large, wild catfish flopping on the boat floor, bank or dock is asking for trouble — broken equipment, sprained ankles and severely injured fish.
+Without a good-sized rubber net, a large, wild catfish flopping on the boat floor, bank or dock is asking for trouble — broken equipment, can sprained ankles and severely injured fish.

 - Wear rubber gloves.
 In the case of handling big catfish, a variety of rubber gloves specifically designed to make gripping fish easier without removing their slime, should be worn.
 They should always be wetted first, before grabbing a fish, in order to be minimally abrasive.
 Gloves also have the added bonus of protecting anglers from catfish spines, sandpaper-like teeth and even hooks!